DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 >> Supporting information for filling out the DMP (by DMP chapter)\\
 " %}

-## Get started with writing your Data Management Plan in Data Stewardship Wizard/ FAIR Wizard
+## Write your Data Management Plan in Data Stewardship Wizard/ FAIR Wizard
-The DMP questionnaire is implemented in the DMP tool Data Stewardship Wizard (DSW)/ FAIR Wizard (DSW as software-as-a-service).
+The DMP questionnaire is implemented in the DMP tool **Data Stewardship Wizard (DSW)**/ **FAIR Wizard* (DSW as software-as-a-service).
 It is available on the following instances:
 * Researchers at NTNU, UiB, UiO og UiT can use the pilot instance [FAIR Wizard Norway](https://norway.fair-wizard.com/).
 The direct links on this web resource are linking to this instance.
 For support, contact your [local research data support](/pages/support_00_local_disc).
 * Life Science Researchers at all Norwegian institutions can use the [DSW instance provided by ELIXIR Norway](https://elixir.no/services-2/data-stewardship-wizard).
 To use the template, follow the advanced setup instructions.
 For support, contact the [ELIXIR Norway helpdesk](https://elixir.no/helpdesk).

-### Start with a new DMP
+## Start with a new DMP
 Simply said, the different plans you have worked on for your research projects over time are listed as “projects” in Data Stewardship Wizard/ FAIR Wizard.
 So, projects are in some sense equivalents to DMPs that you are working on.

 After logging in for the first time, you will have to start by creating a project: Use the 'Start your DMP' shortcut or start from the Projects menu.